 Los Angeles Trademark Lawyer

-We serve businesses and individuals in Los Angeles with trademark needs from our office in Santa Monica.
+We serve businesses and individuals in Los Angeles with trademark needs from our office on Wilshire.
 We are a full service intellectual property law firm, so we can assist with any trademark issues, copyright issues, or patent issues that you may have.
 If you need a Los Angeles trademark lawyer, please contact us.

 Trademark Registration for Los Angeles Businesses